networknt/light-doc/content/en/tutorial/common/discovery/router.md

 Light-router is an infrastructure service that can assist internal client which is not built on top of Java 8 for service discovery and security.
 It also can act as an external access point for external client to access internal service.
 In this case, it is playing a role of distributed API gateway.

+All previous steps with Consul discovery are based on a dockerized consul instance with http connections.
+In production, we need to have a consul cluster and https needs to be enabled.
+In the next step, we are going to explore the [Consul cluster with TLS] connection.

 [Light-router]: /service/router/
 [client]: /concern/client/
 [deploy light-router]: /service/router/location-ownership/
+[Consul cluster with TLS]: /tutorial/common/discovery/consul-tls/